 To stimulate innovation, economic activity and entrepreneurship in both education and research, IXA developed and ran a six-year program (2017-2022): the valorisation programme IXAnext: Talent for Innovation.
-Some of its projects and facilities have found a more permanent place in de universities entrepreneurship infrastructure, such as:
+Some of its projects and facilities have found a more permanent place in de universities entrepreneurship infrastructure.

 The IXAnext valorisation programme was an alliance between the Amsterdam universities and knowledge institutes: HvA, UvA, VU, AHK, Amsterdam UMC-VUmc and Amsterdam UMC-AMC and the NWO institutes AMOLF and NIKHEF.
 The program offered facilities and funding, infrastructure, a network, educational measures and much more.